shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 # Bending Trick

 At level 2, you know a spell so well you can cast it with ease.
-Choose a spell you know and can safely cast.
+Choose a spell in your bonded school you know and can safely cast.
 It becomes a Bending Trick for you.

 When you cast a Bending Trick, you can apply a Bond Affinity option to it and the Bending Trick costs 5 Spell Points less to cast, minimum 0.